ormondr/Tractor-tutorial/Rfmix.md

 #### B. Aligning common variants between query vcf and reference panel

 The goal of this step is to find the common variants of the haplotype reference panel and our admixed population.
 Running the following script, Shapeit will typically produce two files `alignments.strand`, `alignments.strand.exclude`, which tell us the variants we should exclude in the downstream analysis.
 However, the dataset I am using here doesn’t have any variant conflicts, and therefore we can ignore this potential issue for now.
+(NOT NECESSARY NOW)

 ```
 #shapeit -check \